-Our award-winning community garden is a private space, run by us, for the benefit of everyone who lives and works in the area.
-It is NOT a council un park!!
+Our award-winning garden is a private space for the benefit of everyone who lives and works in the area.
+It is maintained by our volunteers and is not a council-run park.
 The garden provides an oasis of beautiful green space in a densely populated urban area where more than 80% of people rent a flat (3 times the national average), most without their own garden.
 As well as a place to be, the garden hosts numerous groups and community events that help reduce isolation, break down barriers and boost social cohesion.

 In an area that has changed rapidly over the last four decades and continues to change, the importance of this cannot be overstated.